 What makes it more comfortable?

-The new Z variant has also undergone some changes in terms of design.
-It now has new 18-inch dual-tone alloy wheels, a slightly redesigned front bumper, blacked-out B-pillars, a shark fin radio aerial, new LED tail lamps, and chrome embellishments on the rear bumper.
-Inside, the cabin now has an all-black layout, along with new leather upholstery.
+Everything else that’s new is visible to the naked eye in form of new 18-inch dual tone alloy wheels, a slightly re-designed front bumper, blacked out B-pillars, a shark fin radio ariel, new LED tail lamps and the rear bumper is now garnished in chrome.
+On the inside, the cabin now has an all-black layout along with new leather seat upholstery.

 Does it drive the same?